GIScience/gis-training-resource-center/content/Module_9/en_qgis_module_9_ex4.md

 ## STEP 1: Data Preparation

-1. download population density layer here: https://hub.worldpop.org/geodata/summary?id=49708  and open in QGIS.
+1. Download population density layer here: https://hub.worldpop.org/geodata/summary?id=49708  and open in QGIS.

 The units are the number of people per pixel.
 Country totals have been adjusted to match the corresponding official United Nations population estimates produced by the Population Division of the  Economic and Social Affairs Department of the United Nations Secretariat (2019 Revision of World Population Prospects).
 "NoData" values represent areas that have been mapped unpopulated.
 This was done based on building footprints from the Digitize Africa project by Ecopia.AI and Maxar Technologies (2020).